Latest

 Modeling screw threads (2 of 2)

 Learn how to model screw threads using helical curves and booleans in Rhino.
-The threads shown are the type you would see on the end of a light bulb.
-Changes to the cross section profile and path will provide you with ways of making alternate styles of threads as well.
+The threads shown are the type you would see at the end of a light bulb.
+Changes to the cross-section profile and path will provide you with ways of making alternate styles of threads as well.

 Video: 2 of 2